 Is there an US elective?

 Yes.
-There is also a longitudinal Ultrasound Scholarly Track
+There is also am Intern POCUS Boot camp and longitudinal Ultrasound Scholarly Track.

 Number of Residents who went on to become US fellows:

 5 since 2016, including the 2021-2022 SAEM-AEUS Resident Educator of the Year Award

 Fellows are expected to perform at least 4 hours of scanning per week.
 This may decrease later in the year.
 Ultrasound faculty have dedicated protected time to join the Fellow.

 2 hours per week with the Ultrasound Faculty 2 hours per month during Resident Ultrasound Rounds 2 hours per month during evening Zoom hangouts

 Minimum of 1 lecture per year to the residency, along with other residency initiatives.
 Minimum of 1 lecture per year to medical students, along with other undergraduate medical education initiatives.
 Assistance with faculty education and credentialing